Looking to install a whistleblowing solution? Here is where to start.

 5. Get help from an expert if you need experience or capacity to properly implement the programme

 If all of this sounds a bit too hard, then engage some outside help.
 There are outside agencies, firms and investigators that can help build and/or operate the programme.
 Speeki has a range of solutions for this under Speeki Services.

 How to learn more

-The ISO Whistleblower Guidelines are now available to purchase from the ISO stores in each country.
+The ISO Whistleblowing Guidelines are now available to purchase from the ISO stores in each country.
 Check the ISO website for further details.

-Our sister company, ETHIC Intelligence, is offering courses on the ISO Whistleblower Guidelines, including how to implement them in your programme.
-ETHIC Intelligence will also be offering solutions for companies to test their programmes against the ISO Whistleblower Guidelines and support annual check-ups and validation.
+Our sister company, ETHIC Intelligence, is offering courses on the ISO Whistleblowing Guidelines, including how to implement them in your programme.
+ETHIC Intelligence will also be offering solutions for companies to test their programmes against the ISO Whistleblowing Guidelines and support annual check-ups and validation.
 Go to www.ethic-intelligence.com for further details.

-If you are interested in building your programme from scratch, or for consultative advice on the ISO Whistleblower Guidelines, please contact us here.
+If you are interested in building your programme from scratch, or for consultative advice on the ISO Whistleblowing Guidelines, please contact us here.